quotient-im/Quaternion/README.md

 - `UI/use_keychain` - set this to false (or 0) if you explicitly do NOT want to use keychain but prefer to store access token in dedicated file instead (see next paragraph); the default is true.
+- `UI/dimmer_read_marker` - setting it to a value less than 1.0 will add
+  corresponding transparency to the already read messages making them more easily distinguishable in the time line (in addition to the reader marker line).
+The default is 1.0, i.e. no visual difference between read and unread messages.

 Since version 0.0.9.4, AppImage binaries for Linux and .dmg files for macOS are compiled with Qt Keychain support.
 It means that Quaternion will try